 Here is a simplified diagram of the digestive system showing where the valve is located.

-In GERD and GER, the valve doesn’t close well enough, and liquids, food and stomach acid can flow back into the esophagus and sometimes even into the back of the throat or the mouth.
+In gastroesophageal reflux, the valve doesn’t close well enough, and liquids, food and stomach acid can flow back into the esophagus and sometimes even into the back of the throat or the mouth.
 Stomach acid is very acidic, so it burns the tissues lining the esophagus, throat and mouth.

 According to PubMed Health and WebMD, you are at risk if you are: